visualpharm/Lunacy/docs/index_updated.md

 <br>

-The icon download pane displays a pixel perfect size for the selected icon.
-You can multiply this platform specific size by various factors like 1x, 2x, 3x etc. to get <b>sharpy</b> .png icons in various sizes.
+The icon download pane displays a pixel-perfect size for the selected icon.
+You can multiply this platform specific size by various factors like 1x, 2x, 3x and so forth.
+This way you get sharp PNG icons in multiple sizes.
 You may choose one of the predefined sizes or specify your custom size.

 There is an option to download selected icon in multiple sizes at once as a zip file.
-To achieve this you have to select the desired sizes with <b>ctrl</b> or <b>cmd</b> key pressed and click on the <b>download</b> button.
+To achieve this, you have to choose the desired sizes with <b>ctrl</b>, or <b>cmd</b> key pressed and click on the download button.

   <p align="center">
    <img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/download_multiple_edit_1.jpg'>
  </p>

  <br>

-   In order to download a collection you have to select the collection in the list of collections and click on download button.
+To download a collection you have to select it in the list of collections and click on download button.
 From the download screen you have several output options for your collection.
 These output options are:

-- PNG - download collection as a set of <b>png</b> icons
+- PNG - download collection as a set of <b>PNG</b> icons
 - FONT - generate <b>font</b> from the collection and download it
-- SVG - download <b>svg sprite</b> or zip with <b>individual svg's</b>
+- SVG - download <b>SVG sprite</b> or ZIP with <b>individual SVG's</b>
-- EPS - download collection icons in <b>eps</b> format
+- EPS - download collection icons in <b>EPS</b> format
-- PDF - download collection icons in <b>pdf</b> format
+- PDF - download collection icons in <b>PDF</b> format

  <p align="center">
    <img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/download_collection.png'>